arayreth/python-projects/calculator/average/README.md

-A python script for calculate your averages of your grades
+🏅A python script for calculate your averages of your grades ! languages available: 🇺🇸 🇫🇷